Yaser Esam Hamdi: Afghanistan

 In late November 2001, after the United States invasion of Afghanistan, Hamdi was captured by Afghan Northern Alliance forces in Kunduz, Afghanistan, along with hundreds of surrendering Taliban fighters.
 All the men were sent to the Qala-e-Jangi prison complex near Mazar-i-Sharif.

 Among the surrendering Taliban forces, Afghan Arabs instigated a prison riot by detonating grenades they had concealed in their clothing, attacking Northern Alliance guards and seizing weapons.
-The prison uprising (known as the Battle of Qala-i-Jangi) was quashed after a three-day battle, which included heavy air support from U.S. AC-130 gunships and Black Hawk helicopters.
+The prison uprising (known as the Battle of Qala-i-Jangi) was quashed after a six-day battle, which included heavy air support from U.S. AC-130 gunships and Black Hawk helicopters.
 One American (Johnny Micheal Spann) was killed and nine were injured, along with about 50 Northern Alliance soldiers.
 Between 200 and 400 Taliban prisoners were killed during the prison uprising.
 Two prisoners who were American citizens, Hamdi and John Walker Lindh, were among the survivors.

 Hamdi surrendered on the second day of fighting with a group of 73 surviving prisoners, after Coalition forces began flooding the underground basements where the remaining prisoners had hidden themselves.
 The United States officer Matthew Campbell approached him, demanding to know his origin, to which Hamdi replied "I was born in America...
 Baton Rouge, Louisiana, you know it, yeah?"

 The United States transported Hamdi to the Guantanamo Bay detention camp and detained him there starting February 11, 2002.
 On April 5, the government transferred Hamdi to a jail at Naval Station Norfolk in Virginia.